daryllxd/lifelong-learning/coursera/humankind.md

-# 1.2—The Human Family 1st Segment
+## 1.2—The Human Family 1st Segment

-* 70K years ago: Development of cultures.
+It was around 70K years ago that cultures started to develop.

-* History is simply the next stage in the process of ongoing complexity in the universe.
+History is simply the next stage in the process of ongoing complexity in the universe.

 ## Revolutions

-* Cognitive Revolution (70 KYA): Homo sapiens evolved unique cognitive abilities that gave it immense power
+* __Cognitive Revolution (70 KYA):__ Homo sapiens evolved unique cognitive abilities that gave it immense power
-* Agricultural Revolution (12 KYA): Homo sapiens domesticated animals and plants, established cities.
+* __Agricultural Revolution (12 KYA):__ Homo sapiens domesticated animals and plants, established cities.
-* Scientific Revolution (500 YA): Homo sapiens gains more and more power by understanding how the world works, is able to manipulate the smallest units of matter.
+* __Scientific Revolution (500 YA):__ Homo sapiens gains more and more power by understanding how the world works, is able to manipulate the smallest units of matter.

-# Cognitive Revolution
+## Cognitive Revolution

-* We existed like 2.5 MYA.
+We have existed for about 2.5M years.
 For a period of time, we were just another animal.
-* Species: Able to produce fertile offspring.
-* Genus: Having evolved from a same common ancestor.
-* Homo sapiens: "Wise man".
-* For 1000s of years, humans thought of homo sapiens as different animals, where in fact we are members of the family of great apes.
+For 1000s of years, humans thought of homo sapiens as different animals, where in fact we are members of the family of great apes.

 ## The Human Family